On convergence structures in graphs: Connectedness and Compactness: Characterizations and Consequences

+\item In~\cite{mynardconnec}, Herrejón and Mynard present a version of Theorem \ref{connected} for finite digraphs using filters, in which connectedness as a convergence space is equivalent to connectedness of the underlying graph when edge orientations are ignored.
+In their work, finite digraphs are also used to construct examples involving enclosing sets, $T$-subspaces, and sandwiched sets in convergence spaces.

 \item Recall that a graph $G$ is said to be \emph{2-connected} if it is connected and remains connected after the removal of any single vertex.
-Using the previous result as a translation into the context of convergence, a graph $G$ is 2-connected if and only if $G$ is connected and every continuous function $ V(G) \setminus \{v\} \to \{0,1\}$ can be continuously extended to $V(G)$ for all $v \in V(G)$. \end{enumerate} \end{remark} \begin{corollary} If $T$ is path connected as convergence space and has no loops, then $T$ is a tree, i.e, a connected and acyclic graph. \end{corollary}
+By Theorem \ref{connected}, $G$ is $2$-connected if and only if it is connected and, for every $v \in V(G)$, every continuous function $V(G)\setminus\{v\} \to \{0,1\}$ admits a continuous extension to $V(G)$. \end{enumerate} \end{remark}

+\begin{corollary} Let $T$ be a graph.
+If $T$ is path-connected as a convergence space and has no loops, then is a tree. \end{corollary}

+\begin{proof}

-\begin{proof} It is not difficult to verify that if a convergence space is path connected, then its topological modification is connected.
-Hence, the connectedness of $T$ follows from Theorem~\ref{connected}.
-Observe that $T$ has no cycles, since a cycle would correspond to a loop in the convergence space.
-This shows that $T$ is a tree.
+Suppose that $T$ is path-connected as a convergence space and has no loops.
+Since a path-connected convergence space has a path-connected topological modification, it follows that this topological space is connected.
+By Theorem~\ref{connected}, the graph $T$ is therefore connected.
+Moreover, $T$ has no cycles, because any cycle in the graph would correspond to a loop in the convergence space by Remark~\ref{repath}.
+Hence, $T$ is connected and acyclic, that is, a tree. \end{proof}

-\end{proof}

-Recall that a topological space is compact if every open cover has a finite subcover or, equivalently, every proper filter is contained in a convergent proper filter.
-With this in mind, we say that preconvergence space $X$ is said to be \emph{compact} if every net has a convergent subnet.
-In order to have a definition equivalent to that of open covers in the topological case, we need to generalize the concept of open covers.
+We now establish a connection between compactness as a convergence space and the existence of finite dominating sets in a graph.
+Recall that a topological space is compact if every open cover has a finite subcover, or equivalently, if every net has a convergent subnet.
+With this in mind, a preconvergence space $X$ is said to be \emph{compact} if every net has a convergent subnet.

+To obtain a definition analogous to open covers in the topological case, we need to generalize the concept of open covers.
 In our setting, these are the convergence systems.
 Let $\langle X,L\rangle$ be a preconvergence space.
-A family $\mathcal{C}$ of subsets of $X$ is a \textit{local convergence system} at $x\in X$ if for every net $\varphi\in\textsc{Nets}(X)$ such that $\varphi\to_L x$ there is $C\in\mathcal{C}$ such that $C\in\varphi^{\uparrow}$.
-We say that $\mathcal{C}$ is a \textit{convergence system} if is a local convergence system for each $x\in X$.
-The usual terminology is covering system, as in~\cite{BB}
+A family $\mathcal{C}$ of subsets of $X$ is a \emph{local convergence system} at $x\in X$ if, for every net $\varphi\in\textsc{Nets}(X)$ such that $\varphi\to_L x$, there exists $C\in\mathcal{C}$ with $C\in\varphi^{\uparrow}$.
+We say that $\mathcal{C}$ is a \emph{convergence system} if it is a local convergence system for each $x\in X$.
+The usual terminology is \emph{covering system}, as in~\cite{BB}.